 Episodic care, when employees rush to specialists or the ER for escalated health issues, is expensive and fragmented.
 In contrast, the additional time built into the direct primary care model allows physicians to uncover future potential risks or health issues before they become catastrophic – something that can’t be done in an 8-12 minute visit.

 Whether employees are in need of long-term care for chronic conditions or are maintaining their current health status, the clinic becomes their medical home, and the physician their singular point-of-care.

 Physicians in a direct primary care clinic take the time to provide a broader scope of care, drastically reducing the amount of specialist referrals (1 in 3 patients are referred out in a traditional system).
 When patients are referred outside of the clinic, care doesn’t end there.
 The physician coordinates with fair-price providers and advocates for each patient, generating savings for them and for your health plan.

 Employers embrace direct primary care because it offers a proven alternative to a system that doesn’t work.
 Employers are attracted to the idea of an independent physician who is compensated in a way that delivers quality care and lowers costs.

 The impact expands into the strength of your workforce.
 Because direct primary care provides a better and more convenient experience, healthcare becomes a recruitment and retention tool.
 Employees who make use of their clinic spend less time away from work and are more productive.

 The direct primary care model is also cost-effective.
 It complements an existing group health insurance plan, and employers bypass insurance companies to pay for care directly.
 In addition to managing potential catastrophic claims in the future, employers can achieve up to a 20% reduction in total healthcare costs.

-Take the next steps in your near-site clinic research with interactive checklists, vendor evaluation questions and an ROI report.
-Access the guide.
+Take the next steps in your near-site clinic research with interactive checklists and vendor evaluation questions by downloading the Clinic Planning Guide.